AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

 ```
 First, as we said before, we allocate space to contain our malicious code in the unmapped memory. we grap the size of the code to allocate from the code PE header using ``` pSourceHeaders->OptionalHeader.SizeOfImage ```.

-After that, we start to write our code PE headers and sections on the allocated memory using WriteProcessMemory(), taking as parameters the pbuffer ( holds our code ) and the base adress to where it should start writing which is the PEB base adress
+After that, we start to write our code PE headers and sections on the allocated memory using WriteProcessMemory(), taking as parameters the pbuffer ( holds our code ) and the base adress to where it should start writing.

-Starting by writing the PE headers, this part in the code explains itself by taking just the size of headers from the buffer.
+Starting by writing the PE headers, this part in the code explains itself by taking just the size of headers from the buffer and starting to write these headers from the adress which is the image base adress taken from the PEB  ```pPEB->ImageBaseAddress```

 ```cpp
 if (!WriteProcessMemory(